Why You Need It

 As a BoxCast customer, you might already know that we have our own unique streaming protocol called BoxCast Flow, which not only makes your stream more reliable and secure, but also helps overcome network issues and improve your overall video quality.

 Note: This feature is only available with BoxCast encoders (including the Broadcaster app).
-It’s not included when streaming RTMP from a third-party encoder.
+It’s not currently available when streaming via RTMP from a third-party encoder.

 How It Works